 Are You Practicing Unhealthy Self-Care?
 Ask Yourself These 4 Questions

-It’s encouraged for people who feel run-down or overstimulated.
+For good reason, a consistent self-care routine (whatever that looks like for you) is encouraged for people who feel run-down, overstimulated, or constantly stressed.
 And, let’s face it, a lot of us feel this in the age of 24/7 emails and a never-ending stream of social media!

 8 Ways to Boost Your Mental Health Today (And Keep It That Way)

-The Truth About Mental Health: Sometimes Self-Care Simply Isn’t Enough
+The Truth About Mental Health: Sometimes Self-Care Simply Is Not Enough

 Self-care can be fantastic for alleviating normal, everyday tension.
 But still, you can feel anxious and depressed even if you do exercise and eat greens, take baths, and do yoga.

-There’s a misconception that self-care is a magical way to treat these concerns.
+There’s a common (and perhaps even growing) misconception that self-care is a magical way to treat these concerns.
 While studies have shown that meditation can help to relieve anxiety, it’s not a cure-all for everything that ails us.

 When it comes to mental health, self-care isn’t necessarily the best path to wellness.